Demisexual Definition and Symptoms

 Can a man be Demisexual?

 Men can be demisexual as well as homosexual, bisexual, pansexual, heterosexual, and so on whatever best describes your orientation.

 Is Demisexual a problem?

 It’s a sexual orientation, not a choice.
-It’s also a fantasy which demisexuality is a indication of low libido.
+It’s also a fantasy in which demisexuality is an indication of low libido.
 Once demisexual people are in sexual intercourse, they have varying degrees of sex drive.
 Some may have frequent sex, while others may not.